 • Trying to get a shy bladder going in the clinic

-• Finding out if one’s chronic pain is that much better being on these alternatives to pain medication
+• Finding out if one’s chronic pain is that much better being on these alternatives to opioid pain medication

-Suboxone® Alternatives to Detox Off Pain Medication
+Suboxone® Alternatives to Detox Off Opiate-Based Pain Medication

 This growing recognition of the overuse and relative ineffectiveness of using opioid pain medications for chronic pain management has brought people from around the country to our clinic.
 At the Coleman Institute, we offer an Accelerated Opiate Detox (AOD), a safe and comfortable form of rapid detox.
 Our outpatient detox program helps people get off their pain meds by compressing and addressing their withdrawal symptoms.
 Depending on the amount of pain medication a person uses, our outpatient detox program will generally last from 3 to 5 days.